newcleo-dev-team/lbh15/docs/source/readme_full.rst

 Advanced Usage
 ++++++++++++++

-Advanced usage includes the possibility of adding new properties and new physical correlations.
+Advanced usage includes the possibility of adding new properties and new correlations.
 First of all, the user should be aware of the properties that are currently available along with the correlations.
 The method :meth:`.Lead.available_correlations` provides this information for a